IrinaDimcheva/camping-shop/README.md

 #### Register users

 Register users have access to all products, product categories, can search for products and product details, can logout.
-Beside that they can add products to cart, remove products from cart, order products, save products to and remove them from favorites page, view user profile page with all their own orders, // write comments to products, update and delete their own comments.
+Beside that they can add products to cart, remove products from cart, order products, save products to and remove them from favorites page, view user profile page with all their own orders, // TODO write comments to products, update and delete their own comments.

 #### Admin

 Admin user have access to all products, product categories, can search for products and product details, can logout.
-Beside that they can create new products, update and delete them, // approve or cancel orders.
+Beside that they can create new products, update and delete them, // TODO approve or cancel orders.

 ## Technology stack